-Typically consisting of a flattened, circular- or disc-shaped piece of metal with a hole in the middle, washers are often used in conjunction with threaded fasteners.
+Typically consisting of a flattened, circular- or disc-shaped piece of metal, commonly steel or stainless steel, with a hole in the middle, washers are often used in conjunction with threaded fasteners.
 Before a threaded fastener like a screw is driven into a surface, a washer may be placed through the end.
 The actual washer, however, isn’t driven into the surface, leaving many people to wonder what purpose they serve.

 The primary purpose of most washers is to evenly distribute the load of the threaded fastener with which they are used.
 Threaded fasteners stress the material in which they are driven.
 Driving a screw into wood, for example, may cause the wood to crack around the surface.
 Washers reduce the risk of such damage by evenly distributing the fastener’s load across the surface of the material.
 Not all materials require the use of washers.
 But for wood and other relatively soft materials, washers are useful to protect against stress-related damage when the threaded fastener is driven into the material.